SolaceDev/solace-dev-codelabs/markdown/ep-connect-ep-broker/ep-connect-ep-broker.md

 Delivering innovative event-driven features to the hands of users means moving micro-integrations from development to production.
 That means getting the right event infrastructure in the right environment at the right time.
 The PubSub+ Event Portal makes that easier, faster and more resilient.

-This code lab establishes connectivity between Event Portal, PubSub+ Event Broker (the runtime event broker that moves events aroudn ) and the Event Management Agent.
+This codelab establishes connectivity between Event Portal, PubSub+ Event Broker (the runtime event broker that moves events around) and the Event Management Agent.
 Once you've established that connectivity, the next codelab explores [reusing events you already have, automating event access and auto-generating code for Event Driven applications.](https://codelabs.solace.dev/codelabs/ep-lifecycle).

 > aside positive
 > If you run into issues, please reach out on the [Solace Community site](https://solace.community/).